 Central Library of Liverpool

-After the museum, I crossed again the city center, over the majestic St. George’s Place until I reached the Central Library of Liverpool.
+After the museum, I crossed again the city centre, past the majestic St. George’s Hall until I reached the Central Library of Liverpool.
 Here students – both English and foreign – go to study or complete homework.
 I could easily see why!
 The library is fantastic.
 It has an imposing entrance, five floors and is characterized by a modern architecture.
 The feeling is almost out of this world, like a modern museum, it’s a transparent, very bright building.
 It has up-to-date and comfortable study places, with the best computers, all between the bookshelves, which are all perfectly kept.

 However, this area is not very busy, because the most of the students prefer to stay in the older area.
 I went there and I felt soon the sensation of a decisive separation.
 An old-world wooden room with ancient chairs and tables, furnished with old carpet and tapestry.
 There are millions of old books, shielded in wonderful shelves.
 A huge atlas stands out, in a case, in an amazing room, showing the beauty of its illustrations and colours.
 The text on it all still perfectly readable.